Restoration: Resetting the Scales

 1. Toxic People

 - You matter, too.
-Determine that, while your well-being isn’t more important than others,’ it is not less important, either.
+While your well-being isn’t more important than others,’ it is not less important, either.

 - Decide which behaviors are most damaging to you.
+When angry, sad, or distressed, stop and reflect on why.
 Practice letting others know when they’ve acted in ways that dismiss, devalue, or disrespect you.

 - Red flags should be deal breakers.
 Make a plan of action for times when others refuse to respect your boundaries.
 Distance yourself from people who continually devalue you.